 Has mankind always inhabited a world like the present, where so much of the general existence has the distinct veneer of being false, sometimes even detestable?
-A world where people settle for a level of ignorance and diversion they can tolerate and call it “happiness”?
+A world where people settle for a level of ignorance and diversion they can tolerate and call it "happiness"?
 Yet this is a happiness much like that belonging to the man with a toothache, who therefore thinks that happiness consists of simply not having any toothache.
 A lack of discomfort and blissful oblivion have come to suffice for most as their opium of choice, all whilst another reality continues to unfold around them, invisible to their gaze and indifferent to their ignorance, yet exerting an incessant control over their lives.
-How else could the same people who are forcibly kept within what is essentially a shared simulation also be mundanely eating, playing, and shopping, all whilst writing bestselling books and blockbuster movies about the very same simulated existence?
+How else could the same people who are forcibly kept within a shared simulation also be mundanely eating, playing, and shopping, all whilst writing bestselling books and blockbuster movies about the very same simulated existence?

 Greekspeek for thought

-How many academics have the balls to say the Egyptians didn’t build the pyramids?
+How many academics have the balls to say the Egyptians didn't build the pyramids?
 None.
 They just brush it aside because if someone insisted that things aren't as we've been told, then the public might start poking around to educate themselves, and how are the authorities going to control you if you do that?
 So they leave it alone.
 They put out a presumption, let it fester in the public imagination, and now they have plausible deniability.
 "Everybody knows the Egyptians built the pyramids.
-Don’t be ridiculous….“
+Don't be ridiculous...."

 The contrast to what people think is going on and what's really going on is so huge that you can't talk about it publicly.